muddery/muddery/COMMANDS.md

  "args":<exit's dbref>
 }
 ```
-Traverse an exit, go to the destination of the exit.
+Traverse an exit, go to the destination.

 ### talk